7 questions to ask before relocating your startup to Florida – TechCrunch

 If it seems like everyone you know is moving to Florida these days, there is evidence to back that up.
-Recent data from LinkedIn published in Axios put Tampa Bay, Jacksonville, and the Miami-Fort Lauderdale metro area among the top 10 U.S. cities seeing in-migration.
+Recent data from LinkedIn published in Axios put Tampa Bay, Jacksonville and the Miami-Fort Lauderdale metro areas among the top 10 U.S. cities seeing in-migration.

 When I relocated from Chicago to Tampa in early 2018, I found myself in a city that countered the stereotypes I’d heard about the state.
 Since then, I’ve come to appreciate the advantages that came with building my organization in Florida, and I’m often asked how I made the call.